umdenes100/TankCodeGuide/README.md

 #### Wifi Module
-The wifi module helps connect to the vision system and deliver the current position of the aruco marker on your tank.
+The wifi module connects to the vision system and delivers the last known position of the Aruco marker on your tank.
 It has 4 pin connections:
 - Gnd = Gnd
 - Vcc = 5V
 - Tx = 10